Mitchell goes bogey-free at Quail and leads McIlroy by 2

 McIlroy will be right there along for the ride.

-A two-time winner at Quail Hollow, McIlroy raced out to the lead, steadied himself after a double bogey on the 12th hole when his drive hit a cart path, and shot 68.
+A two-time winner at Quail Hollow, McIlroy raced out to the lead, steadied himself after a double bogey on the 12th hole when his drive hit a cart path and played mistake-free the rest of the way.
 Winless the last 18 months, McIlroy will be in the final group for the first time since Riviera more than a year ago.

+He was in the penultimate group at Bay Hill last year, the final event before the pandemic.

+“I’m excited to be in the position I’m in.
+I wasn’t really expecting to be in this position coming into this week.
+I felt like I was still working on my game,” he said.
+“So I just have to go out and try to play well again tomorrow and see where that leaves me.”

 Woodland had troubles on his own, particularly a drive right of the water hazard on the par-5 seventh that turned birdie into bogey, and a lapse of poor putting down the stretch on the back nine.
 He still managed a 70 with a chance to win for the first time since his U.S. Open title at Pebble Beach in 2019.